Marks & Spencer loses UK clothing market share - data

 M&S is scheduled to update on fourth quarter, to end-March, trading on April 10 and publish 2013-14 results on May 20.

-Separately on Thursday Next (NXT.L), Britain's No. 2 clothing retailer, posted a 12 percent rise in 2013-14 pretax profit to 695.2 million pounds - a figure that would top M&S's earnings for the first time, based on analysts' forecasts.
+Separately on Thursday Next, Britain's No. 2 clothing retailer, posted a 12 percent rise in 2013-14 pretax profit to 695.2 million pounds - a figure that would top M&S's earnings for the first time, based on analysts' forecasts.

-(This version of the story corrects to clarify that Nomura is not M&S's joint house broker in paragraph 11 )

 (Editing by David Holmes and Pravin Char)